-Then I was introduced to the yoga block.
-It became my best friend.
+When I first started yoga, I was introduced to the yoga block and it became my best friend.
 I was so tight that reaching the floor was difficult for me, I needed something to “bring the floor up to me”.
-I gradually was able to work through my mobility issues and no longer need the block.
-There are some days in yoga when my teacher says “Everyone get a block” and so I oblige and I’ll tell you what, I can sure get much deeper into a pose when the ground is that much closer to me!!
+I gradually was able to work through my mobility issues and no longer need the block but I still use it some days to get deeping into a stretch or for fun workouts like this yoga block workout!
+I created this yoga block workout to help strengthen the core, work on stabilization and even get in some good stretching.

 I also have a few yoga moves where the block is essential!
 Fish, waterfall, and bridge moves.
 I tend to flair out my knees in bridge and wheel , and having the block between my legs really helps me focus on keeping my legs “turned on” and I don’t have to worry about my knees flaring out and causing injury.

 Another favorite place for me to use a yoga block is in chair pose.
 I think this was the hardest move in yoga for me to perfect my pose.
 I do so many squats in the gym, I figured I’d be a natural.
 But chair is so different than a squat.
 Your legs are closer, you have to keep your booty tucked under, and arms go all the way up.
 I notice when I use a block, it’s easier for me to get down just a few more inches, because I’m not worried about my knees and it gives me something to squeeze onto when we rotate in chair.